Claus1/unigui/README.md

 More info about User class methods you can find in manager.py in the souce dir.

 Examples are in tests folder.

+Unigui protocol messages from/to server you can see in a browser console (F12).